-I need to say something right off the bat.
-Even though this looks like a post I wrote for you, so you can get to know me better, I actually wrote it for me.
+I need to clarify something right off the bat.
+Even though this looks like a post I wrote for you, I actually wrote it for me.

-If you have been writing for any amount of time (even if you just started writing today), you will know exactly what I’m taking about.
+If you’ve been writing for any amount of time (even one day), you’ll know exactly what I’m talking about.
 It’s very hard to break out of your protective shell and write in your own voice.
 It takes years of practice and it still never really feels 100% authentic.

-So this post is just me, ripping off the shell like I’m ripping off a Band-Aid in one fast motion.
-I am making it a priority today for me to be 100% authentic with you.
-So without further delay, let’s rip off that bad boy!
+So this post is just me, ripping off the shell like I’m ripping off a Band-Aid, in one swift motion.
+I’m making it a priority today for me to be 100% authentic with you.
+So here goes.

-1. I’m 34 and feel like I should be 44.
+1. I’m 40, but feel like I should be 50.
 I’m not out of shape or anything; I just had a lot of experience in my life.
 I grew up fast and took on a lot very young.
 I started working at 11.

-My dad got me a job that paid me cash at where he worked, washing cars at a luxury car dealership.
+My dad got me a cash-paying job washing cars at the luxury car dealership where he worked.
 I learned how to drive at 13.
-Don’t worry, it was legal.
-It was private property so at 13, I drove some pretty sweet cars without the fear of the law- just the fear of scratching them.
+Don’t worry; it was legal on private property.
+I drove some pretty sweet cars without fear of the law- just the fear of scratching them.

-2. I’m an Egyptian-American.
-I was born in Long Island, NY and was raised there and in parts of New Jersey as well.
+2. I’m Egyptian-American.
+I was born in Long Island, NY, and was raised there and in New Jersey.

 3. I’ve been a Michael Jackson fan all my life.
-I grew up on his music and I guess there are a lot of childhood memories attached to them.
-He didn’t have the best public image but for some reason I never really paid attention to it.
-I just thought he was a creative genius, probably because he is.
+I grew up on his music, and I guess there are a lot of childhood memories attached to them.
+He didn’t have the best public image, but for some reason I never really paid attention to that.
+I just thought he was a creative genius, probably because he was.
 Here is me on my 4th birthday trying to get my groove on to Billie Jean.

-5. I love the movie Inception because I dream every night.
-It’s kind of strange for most people to hear that I dream every night but actually we all do.
-I just get up during REM sleep (the time we dream) so I remember that I dreamt every time I wake up.
+5. I love the movie Inception, because I dream every night.
+It’s kind of strange for most people to hear that I dream every night, but technically we all do.
+I just wake up during REM sleep (the time we dream), so I remember that I dreamt every time I wake up.

 6. My middle name is Shariff.
 Yes, my name is Omar Shariff.
 Like the actor.
 No, not the guy who plays the terrorist in all the actions movies these days.
 I’m talking about Dr. Zhivago and Laurence of Arabia.
 Yeah, baby!

 7. I can dance.
 And I’m pretty good.
 As you saw earlier in this post, I had an early start.
-It comes naturally to me.
+It just comes naturally.
 I think I get it from my dad.
 He used to dance professionally on stage back in Egypt for a national folkloric performance group.
-Rock on Dad!
+Rock on, Dad!

 8. I’m old school.
-I actually call people on the phone instead of texting with them for 30 minutes.
-I believe in manners and old fashioned values.
-I write emails with a salutation and closing.
-Phones should be away at a dinner.
-Take a picture or 2.
-Not 200 and then post them on InstaFace.
-Aren’t you are supposed to be hanging out with me in REAL LIFE?
+I prefer to speak to people in person or call them on the phone instead of texting with them for 30 minutes.
+I believe in manners and old-fashioned values.
+I write emails with a salutation and a closing.
+Phones should be away at dinner.
+If you’re taking a picture, take 1 or 2 for the memories, not 200 to post on InstaFace.
+I believe in enjoying the moment.
+It’s all we have.

 9. I’m fluent in Arabic.
-My parents made us speak only Arabic on weekends or we would be deducted 25 cents from our allowance for every time they caught us speaking English.
-They wanted us to grow up bilingual and it worked.
+My parents made us speak only Arabic on weekends, or 25 cents would be deducted from our allowance for every time they caught us speaking English.
+They wanted us to grow up bilingual, and it worked.

 The Arabic language is very poetic.
 Those harsh guttural sounds you hear, when some idiot comedian pretends to be speaking Arabic, is not Arabic.
 They are looking for a cheap laugh.

-Arabic is argued by scholars (and the Encyclopedia Britannica!) as the most preserved language in history.
-I speak the Egyptian dialect of Arabic, the most commonly used and understood because Egypt is known as the film and music capital of the Arab world.
+Scholars (and the Encyclopedia Britannica!) argue that Arabic is the most well-preserved language in history.
+I speak the Egyptian dialect of Arabic.
+It’s the most commonly used and understood because Egypt is the film and music capital of the Arab world.
 Want to make it big in Arabic movies or music?
 You better speak Egyptian Arabic!

-11. I’m 6’4’’.
+11. I’m 6’5’’.
 If you never met me in person, you will be compelled to say “You’re so tall!” when you do.
 Everyone does.
-It gets old but hey, I’m a tall guy.
-To save some time when we do meet.
-Yes, I do play basketball and yes I can dunk.
+It gets old, but hey, I’m a tall guy.
+To save some time when we do meet: yes, I do play basketball, and yes I can dunk.

 12. I lived in Dubai for 10 years.
 The money was good and I was figuring things out.
 It was very hot.

 13. I have a few nicknames that only Nicole is allowed to call me.
-I know you are dying to hear them so here are a few: Baby Cakes, Bella Gioia (look it up) Omi and “Darl” (Short for darling but the ‘r’ is silent when pronounced.
-She’s Australian.)
+I know you are dying to hear them so here are a few: Baby Cakes, Bella Gioia (look it up), Omi, and “Darl” (short for “darling,” but pronounced like “doll” because she’s Australian.)

-14. I think that the work Nicole and I are doing will resonate with the right people, our people, and is really going to be successful.
-I believe in what we do and know that all great things take time to shine.
-We never want to take our readers, listeners and community members for granted.
+14. I think that the work Nicole and I are doing will resonate with the right people – our people – and is really going to be successful.
+I genuinely believe in what we do, and know that all great things take time to shine.
+We never want to take our readers, listeners, and community members for granted.
 We know without you, we don’t exist.

 Wow.
-I wish I could say that was easy but it wasn’t.
-Maybe I’m just a private person or I have insecurities that I will be judged.
-Either way, it was holding me back.
+I wish I could say that was easy, but it wasn’t.
+Maybe I’m just a private person, or I have insecurities or think I’ll be judged.
+Whatever it is, it was holding me back.

-Earlier this month I told myself, I want to make it a priority to be able to have an authentic relationship with you.
-You are not just a figment of a person or a name on an email list.
-You are a real person who took the time to learn from me and about me.
+Recently, I told myself that I wanted to prioritize an authentic relationship with my audience.
+You are not just a figment of a person, or a name on an email list.
+You are a real human who took the time to learn from me and about me.
 I can’t ignore that.

-Now that this post is pretty much done and my Band-Aid of insecurity is off, get ready for some posts I have been holding back for some time.
-There are a few things I have been seeing in the online business space that I strongly disagree with and frankly don’t like.
-Yes, these posts will be controversial but they will be honest.
+Now that this post is pretty much done, and my Band-Aid is off, get ready for some posts I’ve been holding back for some time.
+There are a few things I’ve been seeing in the online business space that I strongly disagree with, and frankly don’t like.
+Yes, these posts will be controversial, but they will be honest.
 I am also committed to keeping them progressive and constructive.
 Stay tuned for those.

 If you enjoyed this post or anything else we do, please let us know.
-If you hated it or can’t stand something we are doing, we really want to know.
-Two minutes of your time with an email to email@example.com would really help us make sure we are doing things right for you.
-Thanks.
-For everything.
+If you hated it or can’t stand something we’re doing, we really want to know.
+Two minutes of your time with an email to email@example.com would really help us make sure we are doing things right.
+And thanks, for everything.

-Want to get out of the dark and know how to nail your business idea with our Free $100 MBA Video Course & Workbook?
+Want to get out of the dark?
+Learn how to nail your business idea with our Free $100 MBA Video Course & Workbook: